nconlisk/bookshelf-local/README.md

 ~~Update backend/server functions to accommodate information from the API calls.~~
 ~~Improve book adding modal.~~
 ~~Reformat CSS with library/book theme.~~
-Implement caching on the data retrieved from API calls
+Implement caching on the data retrieved from API calls.
-Improve user input validations
+Improve user input validations.
-Improve error handling for API calls that return incorrect or no information
+Improve error handling for API calls that return incorrect or no information.
+Add check to prevent duplicate book entries.
+Improve position of the edit modal so it floats on top of scrolling.
+Improve security around access to google books API.